Athari/CsConsoleFormat/Docs/ReadMe.NuGet.md

 * **Multiple syntaxes** (see examples above):
     * **Like WPF**: XAML with one-time bindings, resources, converters, attached properties, loading documents from assembly resources.
     * **Like LINQ to XML**: C# with object initializers, setting attached properties via extension methods or indexers, adding children elements by collapsing enumerables and converting objects and strings to elements.
+    * **Like npm/colors**: Limited to writing colored strings, but very concise.
+Can be combined with the general syntax above.
 * **Drawing**: geometric primitives (lines, rectangles) using box-drawing characters, color transformations (dark, light), text, images.
 * **Internationalization**: cultures are respected on every level and can be customized per-element.
 * **Export** to many formats: ANSI text, unformatted text, HTML; RTF, XPF, WPF FixedDocument, WPF FlowDocument.